 - Directed the content strategy for a popular faith-based website (1.2 million pageviews per month)

-- Developed, supported, and executed the marketing strategies for dozens of trade books, including various best-sellers
+- Developed, supported, and executed the marketing strategies for dozens of trade books, including several New York Times best-sellers

 - Served as the Content Manager for best-selling author Jeff Goins